aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 {{% pageinfo color="info" %}}
 All credential providers passed to or returned by `LoadDefaultConfig` are wrapped in a [CredentialsCache]({{< apiref "aws#CredentialsCache" >}}) automatically.
-This enables caching and concurrency safe credential access.
-If you explicitly configure a provider on `aws.Config` directly you must explicitly wrap the provider with this type using [NewCredentialsCache]({{< apiref "aws#NewCredentialsCache" >}}).
+This enables caching, and credential rotation that is concurrency safe.
+If you explicitly configure a provider on `aws.Config` directly you must also explicitly wrap the provider with this type using [NewCredentialsCache]({{< apiref "aws#NewCredentialsCache" >}}).
 {{% /pageinfo %}}